CumulusNetworks/docs/content/cumulus-linux/Installation-Management/Upgrading-Cumulus-Linux.md

 - Installing a disk image is destructive; any configuration files on the switch are not saved; copy them to a different server before you start installation.
 - You must move configuration data to the new OS using ZTP or automation while the OS is first booted, or soon afterwards using out-of-band management.
 - Moving a configuration file might cause issues:
   - Identifying all the locations of configuration data is not always an easy task.
-See [Before You Upgrade](#before-you-upgrade) above.
+See {{<link title="#Before You Upgrade" text="Before You Upgrade">}} above.
   - Merge conflicts with configuration file changes in the new release might go undetected.
 - If configuration files are not restored correctly, you might be unable to `ssh` to the switch from in-band management.
 Out-of-band connectivity (eth0 or console) is recommended.
 - You *must* reinstall and reconfigure third-party applications after upgrade.